Online Creative

 *BASED ON NATIONAL AND INTERNATIONAL AVERAGES.

-Since the inception of Ellipsis at the end of 2019, we have mentored and uplifted exciting groups of passionate, creatively driven high school students from around the world.
+Since the inception of Ellipsis at the end of 2019, we have uplifted passionate, creatively-driven high school writers from around the world through summer studios and one-on-one writing instruction.
 They have subsequently enrolled at an array of prestigious universities.

-Schools with five or more matriculations are listed in bold.
-Schools with the most 2022 Ellipsis matriculations are University of Pennsylvania, Princeton University, Yale University, and Harvard University.
-Schools with the most 2023 Ellipsis matriculations are Stanford University, Yale University, Harvard University, and Brown University.
+Schools with ten or more matriculations are listed in bold.
+Schools with the most 2022-2024 Ellipsis matriculations are University of Pennsylvania, Harvard University (tie), Yale University (tie), Princeton University, and Stanford University.

 Auburn University